 AS A COMPANY WERE YOU ALREADY SET UP FOR WORKING FROM HOME?
 HOW DID EVERYONE ADAPT?

 At Kvadrat, we’ve had to adapt quite quickly.
 Our industry is really physical: all of our fairs were cancelled and we had lots of products to launch and needed to stay in contact with clients.
 We still see that everyone still has a need to connect, a need for information, a need to learn about new things and projects still run through of course.
 We are a business-to-business company, but recently started being a consumer brand too, which for us is a whole new sector to explore.
 Naturally people are home and more focused on the home generally, so that area has been going very well.
 Our sales team was not using digital at all, so marketing started creating lots of digital tools to help.
-We’ve also started working on a digital exhibition to launch our design project that was supposed to go to Salone in Milan.
-So the sales team had to learn how Skype for Business works, how to connect with clients, how to do online meetings - it’s been an entire shift of mentality, but of course that’s an opportunity.
-Everyone was always travelling too, so there are positive effects for our emissions.
+We’ve also started working on a digital exhibition to launch our design project that was supposed to go to Salone in Milan, which will launch physically on the 3rd of September during 3 Days of Design in Copenhagen.
+Our sales team had to learn how Skype for Business works, how to connect with clients, how to do online meetings - it’s been an entire shift of mentality, but of course that’s an opportunity.
+Everyone was always travelling, so there are positive effects for our emissions.
 We’re more conscious of when and where we travel.
 Do I actually need to be physically there for every single meeting?
 These are good long-term effects where people can get a better work life balance.

 SO WHAT HAS THAT MEANT FOR YOU PERSONALLY?

-For me it has been less travelling for the last two years since I moved to Denmark, but of course we often travel.
+For me it has been a lot less travelling for the last four years since I moved to Denmark, but of course we do travel.
 I have not set foot on a plane since February and I don’t think I will do so until the end of the year.
-I’ve had a lot of new projects to work on, but normally during the day I’m in meetings and then often in the evenings I have to catch up or travelling.
+I’ve had a lot of new projects to work on, but when you travel, one is in meetings during the day and then often in the evenings one have to catch up or travel back.
 Right now it’s great to have a better balance.
 I’m working from home, so put in my own hours, although I’m not as good an example as others maybe because I was already working two days a week from home anyway.
 I can see how it has affected my friends and my colleagues though.
 There’s no commute to work, they can spend that time with their kids or doing something for themselves.
-Of course having kids at home has been quite stressful, but now in Denmark all of the kids are back to school, so that gives people a little bit of flexibility.
-It’s more accepted to have that flexibility.
+Of course having kids at home has been quite stressful, but now in Denmark all of the kids are back to school.
+Being able to work from home gives people a little bit of flexibility.
+And now it’s more accepted to have that flexibility.

 DO YOU THINK THAT WILL CONTINUE BEYOND THE PANDEMIC, AFTER THIS YEAR?
 IS THIS A PERMANENT SHIFT?